How referrals are processed

 Step 3 – Appointment/ Waitlist Notification

-• Patients will receive a letter notification of their appointment details, or if they have been placed on a waiting list.
+• Patients will receive a letter by post of their appointment details, or if they have been placed on a waiting list.

-• GPs will be notified if their referral has been accepted or declined by letter / fax
+• GPs will be notified by letter/fax, if their referral has been accepted or declined.

 We ask women to continue to see their GP while waiting for their appointment.

-If your patient develops new or worsening symptoms and you are concerned that the appointment is not timely for her needs, please resend the referral clearly stating the reasons and relevant updated investigations in order to expedite the appointment.
+If your patient develops new or worsening symptoms and you are concerned that the appointment is not timely for her needs, please resend the referral.
+Please clearly state the reasons and relevant updated investigations, to expedite the appointment.